JefGrailet/SAGE/README.md

 ## About the code

-Since it needs to be compatible with old environments (e.g. 32-bit machines from the [PlanetLab testbed](https://planet-lab.eu/) running with Fedora 8), `SAGE` is written in an _old-fashioned_ C++, i.e., it doesn't take advantage of the changes brought by C++11 and onwards.
-This said, after several campaigns run from PlanetLab towards all kinds of target networks, it is safe to assume `SAGE` is unlikely to crash or mismanage memory.
-It has been, on top of that, been extensively tested with `valgrind` on a local network.
+Since it is built on top of `WISE`, which initially needed to be compatible with old environments (e.g. 32-bit machines from the [PlanetLab testbed](https://planet-lab.eu/) running with Fedora 8), `SAGE` is written in an _old-fashioned_ C++.
+In other words, it doesn't take advantage of the features of the language brought by C++11 and onwards.
+This said, after several campaigns run from the PlanetLab testbed towards all kinds of target networks without getting a suspicious crash, it is safe to assume `SAGE` is unlikely to mismanage memory.
+It has been, on top of that, extensively tested with `valgrind` on a local network.

 ## Content of this repository